Python programming for the rest of us 1: Google Fusion Tables - the gateway drug

 This section of the training: Learn how to manipulate your maps with some easy Python and HTML.

-Ronald Campbell is a data journalist and investigative reporter.
-He has written extensively about the census, immigration, white-collar crime and the trade in human body parts.
-He has won the IRE Award and placed third in the Philip Meyer Award.
+Ron Campbell is a data journalist and investigative reporter.
+He has written extensively about health, the census, immigration, white-collar crime and the trade in human body parts.
+He has won the Gerald Loeb Award, the IRE Award and placed third in the Philip Meyer Award.
 He lives in Orange County, Calif.
-In his spare time he hikes and rock climbs.
+In his spare time he hikes and rock climbs. @campbellronaldw

 Chris is a database editor and SQL Server ninja at USA TODAY, where he assists other journalists with data analysis, built and maintains a database of FEC campaign finance reports and sometimes writes functional Python code. github.com/cschnaars | chrisschnaars.org | @chrisschnaars